rodmandf/rodmandf/README.md

 - 💼 I used to work in 3D for a big Moscow company

-- 🎓 I’m currently learning ML, Docker, SQL
+- 🎓 I’m currently learning ML, DL, CV and SQL

 - ⚡Also I'm currently studying on Deep Learning School from MIPT.